apache/druid/docs/ingestion/faq.md

 4. Repeatedly poll the [Segment Loading by Datasource API](../operations/api-reference.md#segment-loading-by-datasource) (`/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus`) with
 `forceMetadataRefresh=false` and `interval=<INTERVAL_OF_INGESTED_DATA>`.
 Continue polling until all segments are loaded.
 Once all segments are loaded you can now query the data.
-Note that this workflow only guarantees that the segments are avaiable at the time of the [Segment Loading by Datasource API](../operations/api-reference.md#segment-loading-by-datasource) call.
+Note that this workflow only guarantees that the segments are available at the time of the [Segment Loading by Datasource API](../operations/api-reference.md#segment-loading-by-datasource) call.
 Segments can still become missing because of historical process failures or any other reasons afterward.

 ## I don't see my Druid segments on my Historical processes